About us

 Our history

 North Wales Naturalist's Trust was formed on October 26th 1963.
 Over 60 years later our name may have changed, but the motivation that inspired our founders remains the same.
-Over the years the number of reserves cared for by the Trust has grown steadily, now covering over 750 hectares, thanks to gifts of land and site purchases through fundraising.
-We now employ over 50 members of staff and manage a budget of over £3M - a far cry from our humble beginnings.
+Over the years the number of reserves cared for by the Trust has grown steadily, with the area of land we manage now covering over 950 hectares, thanks to gifts of land and site purchases through fundraising.
+We now employ over 70 members of staff and manage a budget of around £4M - a far cry from our humble beginnings.

-Our wildlife conservation work is only possible through a collaborative effort between our trustees, volunteers and staff.
+The work we carry out on reserves, in the wider landscape, in our marine environment and in our communities is only possible through a collaborative effort between our staff and volunteers.
 We are motivated by our collective belief that a North Wales rich in wildlife and valued by all, is good for both wildlife and people.

 Find out more